dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 <img src="../assets/images/average_move_number_until_novelty_by_elo.png" style="width: 100%;">
 </div>

 So when do players actually play a novelty on average?
 We see a very clear trend.
 The higher the elo, the later the novelty.
 This makes sense, as the higher the elo, the more theory is known.
 However, the gains for an increasing elo are diminishing.
 We see that a 1900 is on average "in theory" until move 6.3 In contrast, a 3000 elo player stays in theory until move 8.
 While this difference is significant, it is not as big as one would expect.
 One more fun observation we make is what I would coin the GOAT effect.
 The last two pawns are driven mainly by two players.
 Magnus Carlsen and Hikaru Nakamura.
 The two players with the highest elo in our dataset.
 They don't need to stay in theory to win a game, so they love messing around and drop out of theory much faster than other players.
 White is also much longer in theory than black.
+This is essentially an artefact of how I chose to define a novelty.
 If white plays a novelty on move 10, black is also out of theory on move 10.
 In constrast, when black plays a novelty on move 10, white is "in theory" until move 11.

 ## Performance by Rating

 Vladimir Kramnik contends that players exhibit higher accuracy levels against him compared to when they face off against Hikaru Nakamura or Magnus Carlsen.
 At first glance, this could be interpreted as evidence of cheating.
 However, before jumping to conclusions, let's consider the underlying factors that could influence this phenomenon.

-What's more important for your own accuracy?
-Your rating, or the differential between your and your opponents rating?
+What's more important for your own accuracy? **Your rating**, or **the differential** between your and your opponents rating?
+Take a second to venture a guess, before looking at the plot.
+In hindsight, the result is always obvious, but the magnitude of the effect did suprise me!

 <div align="center">
 <img title="a title" alt="Alt text" src="../assets/images/best_move_rate_by_rating_and_rating_differential.png" style="width: 100%;">